-As discussed in the Test Protocol (Revision 1, November 2016), WESTON conducted testing to measure the stack gas moisture, temperature, and velocity measurements concurrent with the HCl sampling at the ESP outlet duct.
+As discussed in the test protocol, WESTON conducted testing to measure the stack gas moisture, temperature, and velocity measurements concurrent with the HCl sampling at the ESP outlet duct.
 The measurements were used to calculate stack gas volumetric flow rates and hydrogen chloride mass rates.
 Detailed results tables are presented in Appendix A.